 You don’t have to own a warehouse…but a few strands here and there will always be useful eventually!

 Collections grow along the way and while it may take a while, interesting things eventually find their right “home” in a project.

 It takes a lot of looking and digging through to unearth those little treasures and bring together all the needed elements for collage, costume, and jewelry work.

-Here are some of the necklaces that either I or photographer Bob Grieser has documented over the years.
+Here are some of the necklaces that either photographer Bob Grieser or I have documented over the years.

 Click on a thumbnail image to see the larger version.